t-w/t-w.github.io/_posts/2022-08-05-Custom_OS_for_a_ralink5350_netcam.markdown

 A few years ago, I bought a Belkin Netcam (the exact model id: F7D7601v1), which, despite of annoying cloud-only availability, served decently.
 For some time at least...

-It was until the moment when Belkin withdraw support for these cameras (_add link_).
+It was until the moment when Belkin withdraw its support for these cameras (_add a link_).
 Normally such a thing means, that if the device breaks or there is a software bug (eg. a security vulnerability) then your are on your own.
 But we are in the new, wonderful era of cloud-connected and cloud-managed IoT,